Chit Chat in Slow French for 20 minutes (FR/EN Subs)

 Of course, this subscription also includes unlimited access to all my online courses.
 If you'd like to take advantage of this, and you know that your company might be open to creating benefits such as French courses for its employees, please don't hesitate to put me in touch with your company's human resources department or works council, for example, so that we can explain this offer to them in detail.

-To do this, you can click on the link, the form I've put in the description.
+To do so, you can click on the link, the form I put in the description.
 That way, you can contact me easily.

 If you're a business owner and would like to offer French language courses to your employees, you can also contact me.